Shimmermare/MLP-4K-Tools/README.md

 To use the tools, you need Python 3.8, After Effects, and Adobe Flash/Animate installed.

+Use AE CS6 (11) for season 4 and AE CC 2014 (13) for later seasons.

 1. Place tools, **`scenes`** folder (AFX files)  and **`scenesetups`** folder (Flash files) in a new empty folder.

 3. Open **`Config.ini`** and edit values: